-Beginning September 1, 2021, the price for the online-proctored GED® exam will change.
+Beginning July 1, 2023, the price for the online-proctored GED® exam will change.
 By that date, voucher information on the website and form above will be updated to include new pricing for the online-proctored GED® exam.

-GED Ready® (Official Practice Test) Vouchers:
+GED Ready[®] (Official Practice Test) Vouchers:

 - ICCB-funded adult education providers can access discounted bulk pricing for GED Ready® practice test vouchers through their connection to i-Pathways.
 To order GED Ready® practice test vouchers through i-Pathways, contact Margaret Taylor by email (mrtaylor@cait.org) or phone (309-298-1804).
 Vouchers bought through a publisher expire 18 months from the purchase date. - GED Ready® Direct allows adult educators to purchase GED Ready® tests directly through GED ManagerTM.
 Educators can then assign practice tests to their students through GED ManagerTM, which eliminates the need to use voucher codes with expiration dates.
-Additional information on GED Ready® Direct can be accessed through this FAQ on the GED® website.
+Additional information on GED Ready® Direct can be accessed at https://ged.com/educators_admins/teaching/ged-direct/.